Employer Recruiting Policies

 5. CSC reserves the right, in its sole discretion, to deny an employer access to on-campus or on-line recruiting for any reason including, but not limited to, employer misuse of HPU Connect, posting of inaccurate or misleading information, potential risks to the health and safety of students, or any other practice which is inconsistent with the mission and values of the University.

 6. Unpaid internships may be posted with approval from the CSC.
-In accordance with the U.S. Fair Labor Standards Act (FLSA), employers can hire an unpaid intern only if the intern is considered a “learner/trainer.”
-The employer is solely responsible for determining whether it has met the legal criteria for hiring an unpaid intern.
-At present, the following criteria must be met in order to be considered a “learner/trainer” and for an employer to be exempt from paying the intern at least minimum wage:
+In accordance with the U.S. Fair Labor Standards Act (FLSA), the employer is solely responsible for determining whether it has met the legal criteria for hiring an unpaid intern.
+At present, the following criteria must be met in order for an employer to be exempt from paying the intern at least minimum wage:

 - The training, even though it includes actual operation of the facilities of the employer, is similar to that which would be given in a vocational school;